When the Registrar removes your company

 If your company no longer exists because of an amalgamation, we remove it from the register on the day we issue a certificate of amalgamation.

-We’ll send you a notice if your company is going to be removed from the register.
-We’ll also publish a notice on our website.
+We will send you a notice if your company is going to be removed from the register.
+We will also publish a notice on our website.

 To stop the removal you must take action within 20 working days.